Shawn-gitman/D_A_project/README.md

-# Description of Read-Speak_Korean_Webapp(RSKW)
+# Description of Read-Speak_Korean_Webapp(RSKWP)
-This is a descrete application from "Read-Speak_Korean_Webapp_Prediction" focused on web functionalities.
+This is a descrete application from "Read-Speak_Korean_Webapp_Prediction(RSKWP)" focused on web functionalities.
 If you want to predict scores based on Linear Regression, check out my latest repository in Github.
 Explanation video of RSKW is in below and see results at https://www.readandspeak.ml/

 [![Watch the video](p.png)](https://www.canva.com/design/DAEzIHL7dio/AdGFUXZPWOr60XDsQTv72A/view?utm_content=DAEzIHL7dio&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

-## RSKW Dependencies
+## RSKWP Dependencies
 This application is built in Flask web-framework along with Python.
 In advance, we recommend to install prerequisites in the command line.

-## RSKW Environments and References
+## RSKWP Environments and References
 RSK_Webapp is implemented in(with)
 * Flask
 * HTML, CSS, Javascript